accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Snapshot consistency__, weaker consistency, versioning.
 Like causal consistency to constraint propagating, snapshot consistency constraints that within a version, all component states seen are at a consistent point-in-time.
 Usually both needs a version number, or a timestamp.
 In general, "weak" consistency is vague, while versioning provides instinctive way to measure and control.

-  * __Gossip__.
-A common way to propagate metadata across nodes is gossiping, in another word to piggyback metadata in common communications between nodes.
-An example is Ceph.
-The method is also commonly used in heartbeats, node health and membership detection. __Eventual consistency__ can be achieved with version tracking.
-Usually a node also needs to periodically refresh suspected stale metadata from the Consistent Core.

 ### Consistency